Bustiers And Corsetry : History, Styling Tips & Modern Confidence

 Can corsets be worn by men?

-What’s the difference between an overbust and an underbust corset?
+What’s the difference between an overbust and underbust corset?

-Overbust corsets replace the need for a bra by covering the bust, while underbust corsets sit below the bust and can be worn with any bra style.
+Overbust corsets replace the need for a bra by covering and shaping the bust, while underbust corsets stop below the bust, offering more versatility in pairing with different tops or bras.